31st Infantry Regiment (United States): War on Terror

 In May 2004, the Polar Bears again deployed with the 2nd BCT in support of Operation Iraqi Freedom.
 Upon completion of training at Kuwait, the task force assumed responsibility for conducting combat operations in the Taji, Saba al Boor, Al Rasheed, Kadhamiya, Abu Ghraib, and Yusufiyah districts of Baghdad.
 The most significant event for the battalion was during the first ever Iraqi national elections, when TF 4–31 provided polling centers in the Kadhamiya area with security and other force protection measures.
 The battalion was then called upon to secure the Abu Ghraib Internment Facility from attacks.
 Before redeployment the battalion conducted task force level air assaults and raids in enemy strongholds south of Baghdad.
 TF 4–31 returned to Fort Drum in June 2005, where they continued to train and prepare for the next call to battle.

 Task Force 4–31 deployed again to Iraq for 15 months, beginning 16 August 2006.
-The 809 member task force was their brigade's main effort and was given the daunting task of establishing the first permanent coalition force presence in the Sunni region south of Baghdad frequently referred to as the "Sunni Triangle of Death."
+The 809 member task force was their brigade's main effort and was given the daunting task of establishing the first permanent coalition force presence in the Sunni region south of Baghdad frequently referred to as "The Sunni Triangle of Death".
 Working daily with their sister Iraqi Army battalion to re-establish the rule of law and the legitimacy of local Iraqi forces to the area, Task Force 4–31 became a model vehicle of contemporary counterinsurgency theory and practice.
 They established six patrol bases, 17 battle positions, assisted the Iraqi Army in the establishment of many more.
 They conducted over 50 air assaults and three amphibious operations, and fired nearly 400 counter-fire artillery missions against enemy forces and in support of troops in contact.
 TF 4–31 killed or wounded 51 insurgents and captured 148, while aiding the Iraqi Army in the capture of over 1,500 additional insurgents.
-While actively hunting insurgents, the soldiers of TF 4–31 set about improving the community, aiding in the improvement of schools, roads, irrigation canals, community centers, and emplacing solar power street lights.
+While actively hunting insurgents, the soldiers of TF 4–31 set about improving the community, aiding in the improvement of schools, roads, irrigation canals, community centers, and emplacing solar power streetlights.

 Task Force 4–31 suffered 28 soldiers killed in action.
 Five of those soldiers, all belonging to D/4-31, were killed on 12 May 2007 when their observation post was attacked by insurgents in a pre-dawn raid.
 Two additional soldiers at that position, SGT Alex Jimenez and PFC Byron Fouty, were captured during that attack and were missing until July 2008.
 The Polar Bears earned two Silver Stars and the battalion was awarded a Valorous Unit Award.
 Task Force 4–31 returned to Fort Drum in November 2007.
 In October 2009 TF 4–31 returned to Iraq for an 8-month deployment.

 4–31 IN returned to Fort Drum at the end of June 2010 in accordance with President Obama's pledge that all combat troops would be out of Iraq by the end of August.